 One of three contemporary music ensembles in the United States that can scale up to a full chamber orchestra, Orchestra 2001 has presented over 80 world premieres.

-Bobby Zankel is a musician and a 1996 Pew Fellow.
+Caden Manson is a theater artist and a 2002 Pew Fellow.

 Licia Perea is the artistic director of Danzantes and has been awarded two choreographer’s fellowships from the National Endowment for the Arts.

 David Herskovits is the founder and artistic director of Target Margin Theater.

 The second article in the American Impresario series features Harrington, founder and artistic director of the Kronos Quartet.
 Through almost four decades of work, Harrington has had a major impact on contemporary music.

 Sarah Wilke became managing director of Seattle’s On the Boards at the start of its 2004–05 season.
 She is responsible for day-to-day and long-term strategic management.

 In 2017, the Center celebrates the 25th anniversary of the Pew Fellowships in the Arts, with a lively website and short film highlighting a quarter-century of steadfast belief in the value and impact of artists.

 Musicopia brings music education into schools throughout the Philadelphia region, with over 100 teaching artists presenting over 700 programs each year.

 Julia Wolfe explains how she transformed the historical nuggets of her research into a 45-minute live performance by the 140-voice Mendelssohn Club of Philadelphia.